Logo

 Linear Automation Framework

 For automated software testing, linear automation frameworks are the simplest and first-generation techniques.
-This framework is also known as the record and playback framework.
-It is used to test small-sized applications like a web application's user interface (UI).
-By recording their step-by-step actions with the UI, testers can play back the recordings without reusing them.
+The linear framework is also known as the record and playback framework.
+Record-and-playback is used to test small-sized applications like a web application's user interface (UI).
+Recording their step-by-step actions with the UI allows testers to play back the recordings without reusing them.
 Each test case's script in the linear framework is executed separately.
 Small to medium-sized manual scripts can be converted into equivalent automation scripts on a one-to-one basis using a linear framework.

 Key Features of a Linear Automation Framework: